 - Hyperuricosuria, a metabolic disorder that leads to high levels of uric acid in the urine

 Many conditions and other factors may contribute to, or cause, uric acid stones:

 - Gout.
-Uric acid and other kidney stones develop in up to 25% of patients with primary gout, a painful form of arthritis that occurs when uric acid in the blood forms crystals in one or more joints.
+Uric acid and other kidney stones develop in up to 25% of people with primary gout, a painful form of arthritis that occurs when uric acid in the blood forms crystals in one or more joints.

 - Diabetes.
 People with type 2 diabetes have highly acidic urine that can lead to kidney stones, particularly uric acid stones.

 - Insulin resistance.
 People with insulin resistance have an increased risk for uric acid stones.
 The reason is unknown, but it may be related to the transport of certain salts through the kidneys.
-This transport changes in patients with insulin resistance.
+This transport changes in people with insulin resistance.